ClyptoStaggz/GamingKoala/GameNotes/Sentinels Rising/01_Overview.md

 - Can absorb and learn abilities through assimilation
 - Enemies learn about your strategies and adapt

-#### Letting Go
+#### Give/Take
-- Story pivots around the main characters' struggle
+- Features will revolve around the theme of giving and taking.